Spencerguo11/guide_model_explainers/README.md

 ![](pictures/dalex_2.png)

 There are more graphs to explore.
 If you are interested in learning more about Dalex [check out this website](https://dalex.drwhy.ai/python/api/).
-Beside that, there a YouTube video that will teach you how to use Dalex to create some insightful graphs.
+Besides that, there a YouTube video that will teach you how to use Dalex to create some insightful graphs.
 [Click on this!](https://www.youtube.com/watch?v=sezHr78xxoM)